 Two Long Riders, Tim Cope and Howard Wooldridge, actually stepped down from their saddles “mid-stream” in various rides, left their horses, and flew into London for the presentation.
 Australian Tim Cope, just 26 and already a world-renown explorer, arrived from remote Kazakhstan where he is currently a year into his 6,000-mile solo ride across the Eurasian Steppes from Mongolia to Hungary.
 Long Rider Sir John Ure, author, explorer, and diplomat, officially congratulated Tim for being named a “Fellow of the RGS” while in the saddle.
 Cope is the first Long Rider to have that honor.

 The presentation of the LRG Collection as well as the Literary Project itself is the results of outstanding efforts by visionary Co-founders of The Long Riders’ Guild, Basha and CuChullaine O’Reilly.
-Accomplished Long Riders and authors themselves, the O’Reillys have devoted the last four years to establishing The Long Riders’ Guild and website and to publishing the equestrian travel books found in The Guild’s collection.
-In their address that evening, the O’Reillys unveiled plans for their upcoming ride- the first around-the-world equestrian expedition!
-CuChullaine stated, “They say the age of nationalistic exploration is over.
+Accomplished Long Riders and authors themselves, the O’Reillys have devoted years to establishing The Long Riders’ Guild and website and to publishing the equestrian travel books found in The Guild’s collection.
+In his speech that evening, CuChullaine stated, “They say the age of nationalistic exploration is over.
 This historic Long Rider meeting in London marks the beginning of the ‘Age of the Citizen-Explorer,’ a time when ordinary men and women will accomplish extraordinary things on their horses and usher in an Equestrian Renaissance.”

 “It was a very exciting meeting,” exclaimed George Patterson FRGS, in his Scottish brogue.
 At 84, Patterson is the oldest living Long Rider.
 The Scotsman made an astonishing ride across the Himalayas in the winter of 1949 from Tibet to India.
 Author of Journey with Loshay in the LRG Collection, Patterson said, “Everyone had a different story to tell.
 It was interesting to hear how the circumstances and experiences of their rides has impacted their lives.”